 Emerald Crest of Burnsville.

-Emerald Crest of Burnsville is Grade C, ranked in the top 48% of Minnesota memory care with 1 MDH citation on record; last inspected Feb 2026.
+Emerald Crest of Burnsville is Ranked in the bottom 14% on citation severity among Minnesota peers with 1 MDH citation on record; last inspected Feb 2026.

 A large home, reviewed on public record.